 Spring term: Level 2

-Please note that we only accept complete beginners during the Autumn term – there is no Level 1 class in the Spring.
+We only accept complete beginners during the Autumn term – there is no Level 1 class in the Spring.

-The course starts with the basics of the right hand technique, introduces the three most important chords in G-tuning (G, C and D7), looks at left hand techniques (such as hammer-ons and pull offs) and towards the end of the year, introduces harder left hand chords (such as F and D major) and more complicated left-hand techniques.
-The year will start by assuming all students are level 1, but towards the end of the year it'll be expected that students will be at level 2 or above.
+The course starts with the basics of the right hand technique, introduces the three most important chords in G-tuning (G, C and D7), looks at left hand techniques (such as hammer-ons and pull offs).
+Towards the end of the year we introduce harder left hand chords (such as F and D major) and more complicated left-hand techniques.

 Banjo Level 3-4 (Improvers / Intermediate)